tearust/teaproject/docs/_2_user_manual/README.md

 ![Pasted image 20231212180253.png](Pasted%20image%2020231212180253.png)

 The address on the left is the currently connected address for this web page.
-For additional information about the Metamask connect feature, visit [Metamask connect](Metamask%20connect.md).
+For additional information about the Metamask connect feature, visit [\_a_Metamask connect](_a_Metamask%20connect.md).

 {% endtab %}
 {% endtabs %}

 #### Check auth list and sign

 Click on the login icon to review all necessary authentication steps.
 If you agree with all requested authorizations, proceed to sign this login transaction using Metamask's **sign** button.
-For more information about requested authorizations, refer to [tapp auth](tapp%20auth.md).
+For more information about requested authorizations, refer to [\_a_tapp auth](_a_tapp%20auth.md).

 {% tabs %}
 {% tab title="Phone" %}